Ochlology

 think you're shoving but you're shoved instead

-by their need to conform to the pressures of the moment.
+by theircompulsion to conform to the objetive pressures of the moment.
 As such,

-they may be comprehended by statistical description, while each
+may they not be comprehended by statistical description?
+Even though each

 individual